 Miniature horses are becoming popular therapy animals!

 Penelope is a Dorset sheep.
-I joined the farm as a baby in 2020.
+She joined the farm as a baby in 2020.
 This large breed of sheep is popular for high-quality wool and meat.
-Penelope used to be nervous but has also grown to love scratches and attention!
+Penelope used to be nervous but has grown to love affection and attention!
 Now, she makes sure she is the first to get back scratches and wags her tongue around when you hit the right spot!

 Sheep Terms